chrisboyd/MapChat/README.md

 ## Basic visual example of how the GUI may be organized

-On the left pane, notice the interface to jump between different maps.
-In this example, there is only one map-group for Toronto.\
+1. On the left pane, notice the interface to jump between different maps.
+In this example, there is only one map-group for Toronto.

-Below the map-group selection interface is the list of users who belong to that group -- they can each be selected individually or in tandem to show their flag uploads.\
+2. Below the map-group selection interface is the list of users who belong to that group -- they can each be selected individually or in tandem to show their flag uploads.

+3. Chatbox functionality at the bottom.

 ![mobile gui](https://github.com/chrisboyd/MapChat/blob/master/main_GUI_example.jpg)